- Average high: 76.5

 Remember that Himalayan dendrobiums and ‘‘warm growing’’ Cymbidium hybrids will positively relish temperatures down to 32F and a light frost is just the ticket for great bloom.
 Keep the water off these!

 In the drought of January, mites, which affect nearly all genera of orchids, continue to be a serious problem that will only get worse.
-Mite populations will reach a crescendo in March and April but January is a good time to scotch them.
-Paphiopedilum and other softly leaved genera are particularly susceptible but no genus is free of them.
+They will reach a crescendo in March and April but January is a good time to scotch them.
+Paphiopedilum and other softy leaved genera are particularly susceptible but no genus is free of them.
 One theory on why deciduous genera such as Catasetum, Calanthe and others lose their leaves hypothesizes that this totally rids them of mites.

 Always follow label instructions for use.
-Any of these chemicals can be alternated with the soap or the oil in the 7-10 day cycle.
+Any of the can be alternated with the soap or the oil in the 7-10 day cycle.

 Controlling mites pays huge dividends!
 You’ll be surprised at the extra vigor your plants display.